 The Cooperative Difference

 Our story began in 1938 when local communities came together to bring light and power where there was none.
 They didn’t have access to electricity like in big cities, but they had the tenacity to build something different - a member-owned cooperative to power local homes, schools, and businesses.
-Back then and still today, DEMCO is more than just an electric company – we are your neighbors, your family, and your friends.

 1. The Seven Cooperative Principles